Skip to main content

 Sell Through Rate (STR)

-The Sell-Through Rate (STR) measures the percentage of inventory that has been sold relative to the available supply during a specific period.
+The Sell-Through Rate (STR) measures the percentage of inventory that has been sold relative to the total inventory handled during a specific period.
 This metric helps you understand how effectively your inventory is moving.

 Key Components: